oracle/graal/docs/reference-manual/native-image/BuildBundles.md

 ## Creating bundles

-To create a bundle it is sufficient to simply pass the `--bundle-create` option along with the all the other arguments for a specific `native-image` command line invocation.
+To create a bundle, it is sufficient to simply pass the `--bundle-create` option along with the all the other arguments for a specific `native-image` command line invocation.
 This will cause `native-image` to create a `*.nib`-file in addition to the actual image.